Which router should I buy?

 I need a high throughput over VPN and/or IDS

-TLSense series of routers are targeted towards clients requiring highest routing throughput, lowest latency and highest VPN performance.
+TLSense series of routers target clients requiring the highest routing throughput, lowest latency, and highest VPN performance.

 I want something special

 If you need something that is currently not in the webshop, please contact us - we may be able to help you.